 HEPA (High Efficiency Particulate Air) Home Air Filters

-HEPA filters are rated as the ultimate filtration product by Fras-Air/General Service Experts, as well as the Occupational Safety and Health Administration and the EPA.
+HEPA filters are considered the top filtration product by Fras-Air/General Service Experts, as well as the Occupational Safety and Health Administration and the EPA.
 HEPA filters can destroy up to 98% of pollutants in your home’s air.
-These are the types of filters commonly installed in hospitals to kill germs and keep everyone healthy, but Fras-Air/General Service Experts provides them for home air filters.
-If there are any critical respirational health ailments for anyone in the home, the experts suggest the installation of a whole-home HEPA air filtration system.
+These are the types of filters usually used in hospitals to kill germs and keep everyone healthy, but Fras-Air/General Service Experts provides them for home air filters.
+If there are any critical respirational health issues for anyone in the home, the experts advise the installation of a whole-home HEPA air filtration system.

 High-Efficiency Home Air Filters

-These guys remove 85% of pollutants in your home’s air.
-Not only will high-efficiency home air filters help with alleviating allergy symptoms, they also help your heating and cooling equipment run more efficiently, ultimately lowering energy costs which could save you money on heating and cooling bills year after year.
+These guys remove 85% of air pollutants in your home.
+Not only will high-efficiency home air filters help with relieving allergy symptoms, they also help your heating and cooling equipment run more efficiently, ultimately cutting down on energy costs which could save you money on heating and cooling bills year after year.

 Standard Pleated Media Home Air Filters

-These are your more typical home air filters and can be found at the majority of home improvement stores.
-While pleated home air filters may cost less, they also have to be replaced more often – every one to three months versus once a year like the whole-home HEPA and high-efficiency air filters.
-Since HEPA home air filters cost anywhere from $60-$100, for annual cost you’re looking at nearly the same price.
+These are your more typical home air filters and can be found at the majority of department stores.
+While pleated home air filters may come with a lower price tag, they also have to be changed more often – every one to three months versus once a year like the whole-home HEPA and high-efficiency air filters.
+Since HEPA home air filters cost anywhere from $60-$100, for annual cost you’re looking at six with one, half a dozen with the other.
 Standard pleated air filters can eliminate up to 45% of the air pollutants in your home and the largest factor is the number of pleats per foot.
 The more pleats, the better the air flow, and the cleaner the air will be.

 Basic Fiberglass Home Air Filters

 The flat, fiberglass air filters are the most basic type of filters.
-These filters do not usually improve your home’s air quality; instead, they were intended to guard the heating and cooling equipment from having larger contaminants enter the system and harm the components.
-As a result, they remove less than 10% of pollutants in your indoor air, but you can purchase them for about $1 each.
+These filters do not generally improve your indoor air quality; instead, they were intended to protect the heating and cooling equipment from having larger contaminants enter the system and harm the components.
+As a result, they can only remove less than 10% of your indoor air pollutants, but you can purchase them for about $1 each.

-If you’re having trouble deciding which air filter is the best choice for your home, give Fras-Air/General Service Experts a call today and we will walk you through your options to make the best decision for your family’s breathing air.
+If you aren’t sure which air filter is best for your home, give Fras-Air/General Service Experts a call today and we will explain your options and help you make the best decision for your indoor air quality.